Skip to content

 Empirical-Statistical Downscaling Community

 Lacking observations of the future, it is difficult to assess whether and to what extent the skill of ESD techniques may degrade when applied to future climate projections.
-(Here “skill” broadly refers to the ability of an ESD method to account for GCM biases and to add meaningful fine-scale detail to the raw GCM output.)
-A “perfect model experimental design” developed at NOAA GFDL allows us to conduct rigorous quantitative assessments of ESD skill both for the contemporary climate and for future projections.
-The results of our analyses already have proven useful in isolating weakness in some ESD methods, and have led to ESD method improvements.
+One analysis approach we have used – a “perfect model experimental design” – has allowed us to conduct rigorous quantitative assessments of ESD skill both for the contemporary climate and for future projections.
+The results of our analyses have proven useful in isolating weakness in some ESD methods, and have led to ESD method improvements.

 Global Climate Modeling Community